LukasBombach/tailwind-react/README.md

 🏎 &nbsp; No runtime, zero-cost-abstraction

-🔥 &nbsp; No tooling, setup or framework integration required, just import the npm package
+🔥 &nbsp; No tooling, setup or special framework integration required, just import the npm package

 🎨 &nbsp; Support for variants